hashicorp/consul/.github/CONTRIBUTING.md

 installed (version 1.10+ is _required_).
 Make sure you have Go properly installed, including setting up your [GOPATH](https://golang.org/doc/code.html#GOPATH).

-Next, clone this repository into `$GOPATH/src/github.com/hashicorp/consul` and then type `make dev`.
+Next, clone this repository into `$GOPATH/src/github.com/hashicorp/consul` and then run `make dev`.
 In a few moments, you'll have a working `consul` executable in `consul/bin` and `$GOPATH/bin`:

 >Note: `make dev` will build for your local machine's os/architecture.
 If you wish to build for all os/architecture combinations use `make`.

 ## Making Changes to Consul

 The first step to making changes is to fork Consul.
 Afterwards, the easiest way to work on the fork is to set it as a remote of the Consul project:

 1. Navigate to `$GOPATH/src/github.com/hashicorp/consul`
 2. Rename the existing remote's name: `git remote rename origin upstream`.